-Using the Video Encoder
+Using the video encoder

-Refer to the installation guide supplied with your product in order to install the AXIS Q7401 Video Encoder.

-The AXIS Q7401 can be used with most standard operating systems and browsers.
+Refer to the installation guide supplied with your product in order to install the AXIS Q7406 Video Encoder Blade.
+The AXIS Q7406 can be used with most standard operating systems and browsers.

-- To view streaming video in Microsoft Internet Explorer, set your browser to allow ActiveX controls and install AXIS Media Control (AMC) on your workstation. - QuickTimeTM are also supported for viewing streaming H.264 video and audio. - If your workstation restricts the use of additional software components, the video encoder can be configured to use a Java applet for viewing Motion JPEG. - The video encoder includes one (1) decoder license for viewing H.264 video streams.
+- To view streaming video in Microsoft Internet Explorer, set your browser to allow ActiveX controls and install AXIS Media Control (AMC) on your workstation. - QuickTimeTM are also supported for viewing streaming H.264 video. - If your workstation restricts the use of additional software components, the video encoder can be configured to use a Java applet for viewing Motion JPEG. - The video encoder includes 6 decoder licenses for viewing H.264 video streams.
 This is automatically installed with AMC.
-The administrator can disable the installation of the H.264 decoder, to prevent installation of unlicensed copies.
+The administrator can disable the installation of the H.264 decoder, to prevent installation of unlicensed copies. - Each AXIS Q7406 has 6 serial numbers.